gabesargeant/blog/gabrielsargeant/content/posts/smapretro/index.md

 * Lambda Cold Starts.

-I *feel* lambda cold-starts add about half a second to initial response times from a data request.
+I *feel* like lambda cold-starts add about half a second to initial response times from a data request.
 They are a hard problem to deal with.
 Even AWS warns of them.
 I pondered if python or javascript would have similar issues.
-I also considered a health-check on a user's initial page load might warm things up.
+I also considered a health-check on a user's initial page visit might warm things up.
 At least before the first big request.
-But I ended up not Implement this as once the first request was complete, I found myself dazzled by the visualization.
+But I ended up not implementing this.
+As once the first request was complete, I found myself dazzled by the visualization.
+So I assumed, so would everyone else.
-But most data requests are fast, but not lighting fast.
+Most data requests are fast, but not lighting fast.
 And this seems mostly to be the cold start.
 I'm not sure extra effort here would yield significant enough results.

 ### Fin